CapoMK/regional-map-/README.md

 ## 10.11.2021

-We continued compiling our coordinates onto a text file.

 We tried to get polygons to work on our map, to properly indicate areas on the map, but for some reason the polygon appears on the map on a refresh but instantly vanishes.

        var polygon = L.polygon([